 My name is Michal Hrušecký, I was born in 1984 in Prague, Czech republic and I’m still living in the same city.
-I’m currently studying computer linguistic at Faculty of Mathematics and Physics of Charles University in Prague.
-I also work in SuSE Linux s. r. o. as openSUSE Booster.
-My job is maintaining several packages (for example MySQL related ones), working on Boosters projects, giving talks and presentations and helping community.
+I used to work in SuSE Linux s. r. o. as openSUSE Booster.
+My job was maintaining several packages (for example MySQL related ones), working on Boosters projects, giving talks and presentations and helping community.
+Now I’m working in open source team in company called Eaton as a software engineer hoping to promote the right way (open source one) in non-IT and old-fashioned company 🙂

 My OS biography